quadriq/quadriq.github.io.old/_pages/about.md

 We love open source.
 We contribute to several Open Source projects and have some own developments.

-e.g. The content of this web site is build with `jekyll` on `GitHub Pagaes`.
+e.g. The content of this web site is build with `jekyll` on `GitHub Pages`.
 [Here is the open project](https://github.com/quadriq/quadriq.github.io) with all the code, style etc..